cwrc/islandora_markup_editor/README.md

 #### POST (form-data)
 | Name          | Description                                                  |
 | ------------- | ------------------------------------------------------------ |
-| URI or PID?   | The identifier for the annotation
+| URI           | The identifier for the annotation
 | hasTarget     | hasTarget URI for the annotation
 | annotation    | RDF XML serialiazation of the annotation